abpframework/abp/docs/en/tutorials/modular-crm/part-05.md

 }
 ````

-In this way, the Ordering module can use' ModularCrmDbContext' over the `IProductsDbContext` interface.
+In this way, the Ordering module can use 'ModularCrmDbContext' over the `IProductsDbContext` interface.
 This part is only needed once for a module.
 Next time, you can add a new database migration, as explained in the next section.

 #### Add a Database Migration